18+ | Commercial Content | T&Cs apply | Begambleaware.org

-The last man in that list is perhaps the least famous, yet he may prove to be Spain’s next great midfielder.
+The last man on that list is perhaps the least famous, yet he may prove to be Spain's next great midfielder.
 At 21 years old, the future looks very bright for the Villarreal man.

 Rodri joined the Yellow Submarine’s youth set-up in 2013 after being released from Atlético Madrid due to a lack of physical strength.

 His first-team debut came in December 2015, before a first La Liga appearance in April 2016.
 The 2016/17 season saw him become a fixture of Villarreal’s match-day squads, acting as cover for captain Bruno Soriano, who is a quality player, but not getting any younger.

 It has been 2017/18 where Rodri has really broken out, however, establishing himself as a first-team regular with Bruno not playing at all this season due to injury.

 He has been the perfect replacement, controlling the game for Villarreal from the middle of the pitch in their influential captain’s absence.

 The Madrid native claims he bases his game on his skipper.
 Speaking early last year he said: “Bruno has been my reference point for my style of playing since I arrived here.
 In fact, he was even when I was younger.

 “He is a player that is very similar to my footballing profile.
 Saying that I’m the heir to Bruno is the most flattering thing that you can say to me.”